vladostp/an-experimental-comparison-of-software-based-power-meters/CPU_benchmarks/README.md

 The second compute node is called `data`.
 It is used to retrieve and store software-based power meters and operating system data from the `bench` node.

+All experiments were done using the`gemini-1` node as the `bench` node and a `nova` cluster node as the `data` node.
+As `gemini` cluster nodes are heavily used, you can use `nova` cluster nodes for testing.

 **Example:** Make two deployment-type reservations of `nova` cluster nodes for 4 hours.
 ```bash
 oarsub -t deploy -l host=1,walltime=4:00 -p "cluster='nova'" "sleep infinity"